 - They will be excited to go to school

-- They are making friends at school
+- Are making friends at school

-- They are showing normal academic progress
+- Showing normal academic progress